Data-ARENA-Space/data-nadhi-documentation/docs/architecture/index.md

 ---

 ### ⚙️ Data Nadhi Server
-- A **Node.js-based API server** designed for horizontal scalability.
+- A **Node.js-based API server** built to scale horizontally.
-- Core responsibilities:
+- What it does:
-  - Validate API Key and extract org/project information.
+  - Validates your API Key and figures out which org/project you're working with
-  - Verify if the requested pipeline is active.
+  - Checks if the pipeline you want is actually active
-  - Push log events to Temporal’s `task-q` queue.
+  - Pushes log events to Temporal's `task-q` queue
 - 🗃️ [Repository](https://github.com/Data-ARENA-Space/data-nadhi-server/)
 - 📘 [Detailed Server Architecture →](/docs/architecture/server)

 ---

 ### 🔄 Data Nadhi Main Worker
-- Retrieves workflow configuration for each pipeline and prepares a traversable structure.
+- Grabs the workflow config for each pipeline and sets it up in a way that can be traversed.
-- Determines the **start node** and pushes tasks to Temporal’s `task-q-transform`.
+- Figures out which node to start from and pushes tasks to Temporal's `task-q-transform`.
 - 🗃️ [Repository](https://github.com/Data-ARENA-Space/data-nadhi-temporal-worker/)
 - 📘 [Detailed Overview →](/docs/architecture/temporal/main-worker)

 ---

 ### 🧠 Data Nadhi Transformation Worker
-- Traverses workflow configuration and applies transformations.
+- Goes through the workflow config and applies transformations to your data.
-- Handles:
+- Handles different types of nodes:
-  - `transform` nodes
+  - `transform` nodes for changing data
-  - `filter`, `branch`, and `conditional-branch` nodes
+  - `conditional-branch` nodes for routing
-- Pushes transformed data to Temporal’s `task-q-destination`.
+  - `end` nodes for pushing the transformed data to Temporal's `task-q-destination`.
 - 🗃️ [Repository](https://github.com/Data-ARENA-Space/data-nadhi-temporal-worker/)
 - 📘 [Detailed Overview →](/docs/architecture/temporal/transformation-worker)

 ---

 ### 🚚 Data Nadhi Destination Worker
-- Fetches destination and connector configurations.
+- Gets the destination and connector configs you've set up.
-- Chooses the correct **destination sender engine**.
+- Picks the right **destination sender engine** for the job.
-- Sends the processed data to the configured target (DBs, APIs, etc.).
+- Sends your processed data to wherever it needs to go (databases, APIs, etc.).
 - 🗃️ [Repository](https://github.com/Data-ARENA-Space/data-nadhi-temporal-worker/)
 - 📘 [Detailed Overview →](/docs/architecture/temporal/destination-worker)